Piano chords – an introduction

 7-5: this is a dominant seventh chord with a flattened fifth.
 This chord can also be written like 7b5.

-7+5: this is a dominant seventh chord with a sharp fifth.
+7+5: this is a dominant seventh chord with a sharpened fifth.
 This chord can also be written like 7#5.

-6: this is constructed from a triad with the sixth note in the scale being added.
+6: this type is constructed from a major triad with the sixth note in the scale being added.

 For example C6, including C – E – G – A.

-m6: this is is constructed from a minor triad with the sixth note added.
+m6: this type is constructed from a minor triad with the sixth note added.

 For example Cm6, including C – Eb – G – A.